tier4/caret_doc/docs/visualization/path/response_time.md

 The horizontal axis can be changed to `system time` or `index` by changing `plot.show()` to `plot.show(xaxis_type='index')`.

-`[worst - best] response time` in legends refers to the difference in response time between the worst case and best case it.
+`[worst - best] response time` in legends refers to the difference in response time between the worst case and the best case.